MSLNZ/GTC/docs/API/serialisation_model.rst

     :align: center
     :alt: Pairing of IDs with real values

-    Three different pairings of unique identifiers with data.
+    Different pairings of unique identifiers with data.

 A few classes collect this labelled data (the collections are sets, where order is not important and each element is unique).